SikandarAman/MazeSolver_PS/README.md

 - Minimize steps and turns
 - Reduce collisions
 - Find shortest paths
-- *(Think: "If I had to go again, which path should I follow to reach fastest, considering I already did dry runs?")*
+- *(Think: "If I had to go again, which path should I follow to reach fastest, considering I already did the dry run?")*

 ### **Phase 4: The Innovator**
 - Create something new and original